 Our principal offering for senior leaders is our NeighborWorks Achieving Excellence Program

 .
-This somewhat highly selective, 18-month program ─ in its 12th year, with six "classes" of graduates ─ is for a small cadre of leaders whose organizations are strong, but who want to take their performance to an even greater level.
+This somewhat highly selective, 18-month program ─ in its 16th year, with nine "classes" of graduates ─ is for a small cadre of leaders whose organizations are strong, but who want to take their performance to an even greater level.
 It is a program that equips participants to truly transforms their organization.
 Learn more >